 |My Grandmother with my brother, cousins, and I|

-In her honor, I would like to share some information regarding American Stroke Month.
+In her honor, I would like to share some information regarding American Stroke Month and encourage people of all ages to look into affordable term life insurance.
 If a stroke is treated in a timely manner, many of the symptoms are reversible.
 There are a few key signs and symptoms you need to recognize.
 They have created an acronym called F.A.S.T..

 - F – Face Drooping – Does one side of the face droop or is it numb?
 Ask the person to smile.

 - A – Arm Weakness – Is one arm weak or numb?
 Ask the person to raise both arms.
 Does one arm drift downward?